Our Ayrshire New Potatoes

 - You don’t need to peel new potatoes, much of the flavour (and the vitamin C goodness) can be found just under the skins.

 - New potatoes are sweeter since their sugar has not yet converted into starch.
 That’s why they are such delicious salad potatoes.
-Try combining them with crisp Scotty Brand lettuce.

 - Add a dash of lemon juice to the cooking water to help preserve the colour of the new potatoes.